You are here

 - Inaugural Aileen Plant Award for contribution to Australian public health leadership and research (awarded jointly by the Public Health Association of Australia, the Australian Epidemiological Association, the Australasian Faculty of Public Health Medicine and the Australian Health Promotion Association), 2008

 - Exam Medal for best performance (Australasian Faculty of Public Health Medicine), 2007

 - Harkness International Fellowship in Health Care Policy, 1999-2000

-Professor Goldfeld is Co-Group Leader of the Child Health Policy, Equity and Translation group, including the Australian Early Development Index Research Program, with a focus on children with additional health and developmental needs, mental health and children with diverse language backgrounds.
+Professor Goldfeld is Co-Group Leader of the Policy and Equity group, including the Australian Early Development Index Research Program, with a focus on children with additional health and developmental needs, mental health and children with diverse language backgrounds.
 She is heading the research stream of the right@home Australian national nurse home visiting trial being implemented in Victoria and Tasmania.

 She is also heading two new trials, Classroom Promotion of Oral Language, which is starting in schools early 2014, and the Kids in Communities Study, which will investigate community-level factors influencing early childhood development outcomes.
 The research group brings together a number of secondary analysis studies and intervention trials that highlight and address issues of equity, particularly those most relevant to the child health and education policy environments.

 Sharon leads numerous research and evaluation initiatives, including: